-- Duration of etes; the longer you have been affected with diabetes, the greater the risk of having diabetic kidney disease.
+- Duration of diabetes; the longer the patient has been affected with diabetes, the greater the risk of having diabetic kidney disease.

-- Age; the older you are the greater the risk of developing the condition because your glomeruli filtration rate (GFR) reduces as you age.
+- Age; the older we are, the greater the risk of developing the condition because our glomeruli filtration rate (GFR) reduces as we age.

 - Gender; males are at more risk of developing diabetic nephropathy than females.

-- Smoking; smokes do a lot of damage to the kidney and if you are a diabetic patient who smokes, you are at a very high risk of developing the condition.
+- Smoking; smoking does a lot of damage to the kidney, and if the diabetic patient smokes, they are at a very high risk of developing the condition.

 The symptoms of diabetic nephropathy are broken down into the stages of chronic kidney disease (CKD).

-- Stage 1 and 2 are the stages of mild loss of kidney function and rarely show any signs.
+- Stages 1 and 2 are the stages of mild loss of kidney function and rarely show any signs.

-- Stage 3 begins to show, not too many signs, but relatable signs enough to give a hint of function loss.
+- Stage 3 begins to show not too many signs but relatable signs enough to hint at function loss.

-- Stage 4 and 5 comprise of severe and chronic kidney damage with obvious signs of loss of function.
-Stage 5 is mostly referred to as end-stage renal failure where dialysis and subsequently kidney transplant is needed.
+- Stages 4 and 5 comprise severe and chronic kidney damage with obvious signs of loss of function.
+Stage 5 is mostly referred to as end-stage renal failure, where dialysis and, subsequently, kidney transplants are needed.

 - Nausea and vomiting